jefflongo/cmake-stm32/README.md

 See `examples` for project templates.

-NOTE: The STM32L4 family is currently the only supported family.
+NOTE: The STM32L4 and STM32G4 families are only currently supported.

 ### Usage